smpotts/palmerpenguins-vis-and-storytelling/README.md

-# Analyzing and Visualizing Penguin Data with ggplot
+# Analyzing and Visualizing Penguin Data with ggplot2
 ### Summary
-In this notebook, I leverage the data analysis and visualization techniques using `ggplot`, I explore and uncover insights from the palmerpenguins dataset through compelling visualizations.
+In this notebook, I leverage the data analysis and visualization techniques using `ggplot2`, I explore and uncover insights from the palmerpenguins dataset through compelling visualizations.

 ### Background
 The palmerpenguins dataset is a collection of data about penguins from the Palmer Archipelago in Antarctica.
 It was created by researchers from the Palmer Station, Antarctica, which is part of a long-term ecological research project.
 The dataset contains measurements on three species of penguins: Adélie, Chinstrap, and Gentoo.
 It includes variables such as species, island location, bill length, bill depth, flipper length, body mass, and sex.